apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 <a href="/images/2022/example-ballots-2022.png"><img src="/images/2022/example-ballots-2022.png"></a>

 You certainly might make different judgement calls for the "mixed" ballot – a lot of progressives are struggling with their 9th and 10th picks.
-It looks like we [won't see party-level polling](https://twitter.com/mario_canseco/status/1577804853111586817), so judging who has a shot is a speculation game.
-Other than the candidates above, I've been seeing OneCity voters adding Devyani Singh (Green), Sean Orr (Socialist), or Lesli Boldt (Vision) to their ballots.
+It looks like we [won't see party-level polling](https://twitter.com/mario_canseco/status/1577804853111586817), so judging who has a shot is a weird game: part speculation, part word of mouth, part counting those darn lawn signs.

 ------